Javidi31/RegCapsNet/README.md

 # CapsNet Regularization and its Conjugation with ResNet
-Call "mainResNet.py" to train ResNet model
+Run "mainResNet.py" to train ResNet model

-Call "ExtractResNetFeatures.py" to extract ResNet features
+Run "ExtractResNetFeatures.py" to extract ResNet features